lightclient/blog/content/blog/2020-10-02-eth2-is-a-rollup.md

 uninterrupted.

 The rollup-centric roadmap will reduce the protocol complexity that would be required to shard execution.
-It will allow use to develop complex, shard-like rollup mechanisms iteratively.
+It will allow us to develop complex, shard-like rollup mechanisms iteratively.
 This will enfranchise a much wider set of developers to contribute different rollup formats and allow existing core developers and researchers to focus on building a robust data-availability